ruanrf/gostack-conceitos-nodejs/README.md

 # gostack-conceitos-nodejs  :rocket:

-First challenge proposed by <a href="https://github.com/rocketseat-education/bootcamp-gostack-desafios/find/master">@Rocketseat</a> during the GoStack Bootcamp.
+Challenge proposed by <a href="https://github.com/rocketseat-education">@Rocketseat</a> during the GoStack Bootcamp.

 Consists of a Node.js backend application to simulate the manipulation of repositories using HTTP Methods.